-Find the most important recent research around fats and cardiovascular health
+The most important recent publications around fats and cardiovascular health.

 This narrative review provides a comprehensive overview of the rationale for the dietary recommendations for fat intake, limiting the discussion to ASCVD as the outcome.
 The link between low-density lipoprotein (LDL) particles and ASCVD is discussed, drawing upon evidence from genetic studies, randomized controlled trials (RCTs), epidemiology, and mechanistic studies.
 Secondly, the link between dietary fat quality and LDL particles is explained, drawing upon metabolic ward studies, controlled trials (randomized and non-randomized), and mechanistic studies.
 Thirdly, the link between dietary fat quality, LDL particles, and ASCVD is explained; drawing especially on RCTs in animals and humans, epidemiology, population-based changes, and experiments of nature.
 The authors conclude that based on the evidence, fat quality affects the risk of ASCVD risk mainly by modifying plasma LDL-C; our current dietary guidelines for fat build on the totality and strength of evidence; and and there is a low probability that these recommendations will fundamentally change in the future.